ssc-spc-ccoe-cei/gcp-tools/pipeline-samples/version-tagging/README.md

 - `tools` sub module.
 - `VERSION.txt` in repo root.
 - `CHANGELOG.md` in repo root, if a change log is required.
-- If Azure DevOps:
+- If using Azure DevOps:
   - "Create tag" permission on repo for user "{project} Build Service ({organization})".
 This may be enabled by default depending on security settings.
   - A "Build Validation Policy" (PR trigger).
-- If GitHub:
+- If using GitHub:
   - "contents" write permission on repo for GitHub Actions.
 This may be enabled by default depending on security settings.

 ## Dependencies